 Some of you are asking what we do and don't own, given how much the pandemic will weigh on some businesses and present opportunities to others.
 Rest assured we own no travel agents, gambling firms, restaurants, pubs, hotels or airlines.
 There are no general retailers either.
 There are some big falls happening in illiquid alternative income assets, such as aircraft leasing, and I can reassure you that we have virtually zero exposure here.
 We have no commercial property either.
-And in fixed income we have almost no high yield bonds and very little investment grade.
-We are confident in the bonds that we do own - held for the secure income streams they offer.
+And no fixed income (we have roughly half a percent in the SQN Asset Finance Income Fund, which is classed as high yield bonds on our factsheet).
 Importantly, they form part of our 'equity-risk' bucket, as we knew liquidity is much more challenging when markets are stressed.
-Predominantly, our bonds are government debt that is held in our liquidity bucket.